jjsteenkamp/data-cornucopia/spark-examples/README.md

 ## Running in Spark Shell

-You need to download Apache Spark from their downloads area - [https://spark.apache.org/downloads.html](https://spark.apache.org/downloads.html).
+You need to download Apache Spark from the downloads area - [https://spark.apache.org/downloads.html](https://spark.apache.org/downloads.html).
 This particular version was tested with Apache Spark 2.4.5.

 Once you have extracted the binaries, you can start up the shell with the appropriate dependencies included.
-In this case, it includes the domain model class from the 'elt-with-objects' project:
+In this case, it includes the domain model classes from the built 'elt-with-objects' project:

 ```
 ./spark-shell --jars /mnt/JS/git/data-cornucopia/spark-examples/elt-with-objects/target/elt-with-objects-1.0-SNAPSHOT.jar